-Agency Name: California Board of Registered Nursing Agency Description: What to Report: Reports of elde Reports of elder/dependent adult abuse where the alleged perpetrator is a Registered Nurse.
+Agency Name: California Board of Registered Nursing Agency Description: What to Report: Reports of elde er/dependent adult abuse where the alleged perpetrator is a Registered Nurse.
 Contact Information /Where to Report: • If the report is made to the local APS agency or LTCO, a cross-report must be made to the California Board of Registered Nursing.
-Does client/authorized representative need to in the referral/cross -r be involved Client can self-report, or the report can be made from an outside person or agency.
-Agency responsibility of expect: or what to APS responsibility or w vhat to expect: APS has the responsibility to investigate.
-Legal citations, W&I co ode or specific Reporting Vehicle/For mat: Call or make internet report of abuse.
+Does client/authorized representative need to be involved in the referral/cross -report?
+Client can self-report, or the report can be made from an outside person or agency.
+Agency responsibility or what to expect: APS responsibility or what to expect: APS has the responsibility to investigate.
+Legal citations, W&I code or specific policy information: Reporting Vehicle/Format: Call or make internet report of abuse.
 Follow up with SOC 341.
-County specific guidan ce: (Enter guidance specific to your county here)
+County specific guidance: (Enter guidance specific to your county here)